 How should the employer respond if an employee appeals a disciplinary decision but does not set out the grounds for the appeal?

 Most employers will specify in their disciplinary policy that employees must set out the grounds for an appeal.
 Paragraph 26 of the Acas code of practice on disciplinary and grievance procedures provides that employees should let employers know the grounds for their appeal.
 Employment tribunals have the power to increase or reduce compensation by up to 25% if either party has unreasonably failed to comply with the code.
-Therefore, if an employee subsequently brings legal proceedings, for example for unfair dismissal, his or her failure to specify the grounds for the appeal in writing could reduce the level of compensation that the tribunal awards.
+Therefore, if an employee subsequently brings legal proceedings, for example for unfair dismissal, if the tribunal considers that he or she has acted unreasonably in failing to specify the grounds for the appeal in writing, it could reduce the level of compensation awarded.